linxy29/p8105_final/proposal.md

 Motivation
 ==========

 In this project, we want to apply what we learn in "Data Science I" to a dataset we interested in and get some useful and interesting results.
 Mental health becomes critical concerns in the society.
 All participants in the survey are mentally ill.
-We are interested in employees’ mental status in tech companies and non-tach companies.
+We are interested in employees’ mental health status and attitudes toward mental health illness in tech companies and non-tach companies.

 Intended final products
 =======================

 After few weeks work, we hope that we can get a well-built website which shows our analysis of the dataset and conclusions.
-This website will including our data source and some pictures created from data which reflect results.

 Frequency of mental health illness and attitudes towards mental health vary by geographic location

-Association of Family history and mental health illness or other predictors Attitudes toward mental health VS attitudes toward physical health consequence
+Association of Family history and mental health illness or other predictors

+Attitudes toward mental health VS attitudes toward physical health consequence

 Do tech companies provide more or less Mental health Benefits compared to non-tech company?